-Awardees of the Fulmer Awards in BC First Nations Art were celebrated for their artistic excellence in traditional, contemporary or media art at the 12th annual awards in First Nations Art celebration.
+Recipients of the First Nations Art Award program were celebrated for their artistic excellence in traditional, contemporary or media art at the 12th annual awards celebration.

 Special advisors to the jury include Emily Carr University Aboriginal Program Director, Brenda Crabtree, a member of the Spuzzum Band with both Nlaka’pamux and Sto:lo ancestry; and the UBC Museum of Anthropology’s Curator Emeritus, Bill McLennan.